See the Office of University Registrar (OUR) website for information on the following:

 The Michael D. Failes Graduate Fellowship in Labour and Employment Law

-Established in December 2012 by students, friends and colleagues in memory of Michael D. Failes, LLM’86, and awarded on the basis of academic excellence to funding eligible students registered in the School of Graduate Studies as full-time first-year students in the LLM program or full-time students in the PhD program in Law, who have a stated research interest in the area of labour and employment law.
+Established in December 2012 by students, friends and colleagues in memory of Michael D. Failes, LLM’86, and awarded on the basis of academic excellence to funding eligible students registered in the School of Graduate Studies and Postdoctoral Affairs as full-time first-year students in the LLM program or full-time students in the PhD program in Law, who have a stated research interest in the area of labour and employment law.

 The Daniel Soberman PhD Scholarship in Constitutional and Federalism Studies

-Established in March 2012 by Daniel Soberman, LLD’08, and Patricia Soberman, MA’63, in recognition of Daniel’s leadership as Dean, Faculty of Law, in establishing the Faculty of Law’s LLM program in 1969 and awarded to students registered in the School of Graduate Studies full-time in years one through three inclusive of the PhD degree program in Law.
+Established in March 2012 by Daniel Soberman, LLD’08, and Patricia Soberman, MA’63, in recognition of Daniel’s leadership as Dean, Faculty of Law, in establishing the Faculty of Law’s LLM program in 1969 and awarded to students registered in the School of Graduate Studies and Postdoctoral Affairs full-time in years one through three inclusive of the PhD degree program in Law.
 Recipients must have a demonstrated interest in constitutional law and federalism studies.

 The Eric W. Cross Fellowship in Law